 Clear update Database cache

-If Windows 10 update KB5017315 stuck during download at 0% or 99% or completely failed to install, it might be that something went wrong with the file itself.
+If Windows 10 KB5030211 stuck download at 0% or 99% or completely failed to install, it might be that something went wrong with the file itself.
 Clearing the folder where all of the update files are stored will force Windows Update to download fresh files.

 - To do this Type services.msc on the start menu search and hit the enter key.

-- Delete everything in the folder, but do not delete the folder itself.
+- Here delete everything inside the download folder, but do not delete the folder itself.

 - To do so, press CTRL + A to select everything and then press Delete to remove the files.

-Again open windows services and restart the services (windows update, BITS) which you previously stopped.
+Now open the Windows service console and restart the services (windows update, BITS) which you previously stopped.

 Run Windows Update Troubleshooter

-After clearing old, buggy update files, Run the windows update troubleshooter.
-This tool is specially designed to detect and fix problems prevent windows update to download and install.
+After clearing old, buggy update files, Run the Windows update troubleshooter.
+This tool is specially designed to detect and fix problems that prevent Windows 10 updates to download and install on your device.